 But is that really the case?
-Should you be aiming for 180spm?
+Should you be aiming to run at 180spm?

-- Firstly, there is no set cadence value that is optimal for every runner
+- First, there is no magic cadence value that is optimal for every runner (we’re all different)

-- Secondly, your optimal range should change depending on running speed
+- Second, you have your own optimal range which will change depending on running speed

 How does pace affect cadence?

-For most runners, cadence increases inline with increasing speed.
-At this point, it’s important to remember that running pace is also determined by stride length, which also tends to increase inline with running speed.
+For most runners, cadence increases inline with speed.
+Similarly, we would expect stride length to increase inline with running speed.

 Why is cadence important?

-Whilst there are many factors that affect performance, at it’s simplest, there are only two metrics that ultimately determine running speed:
+While there are many factors that affect running performance, at its simplest, there are only two metrics that ultimately determine running speed:

 - Stride length

-It’s an unbreakable law of running that your speed, will always be determined by your stride length multiplied by your cadence.
+It’s an unbreakable law of running that running speed is always determined by stride length multiplied by cadence.

-Clearly, your cadence is a key part of the running speed formula – but that’s not all…
+Clearly, cadence is a key part of the running speed formula – but that’s not all…

 Three benefits of optimal cadence: